BloomBooks/bloom-player/README.md

     <div class="bloom-player-controls" data-url="/data/user/0/org.sil.bloom.reader/files/openBook"></div>

-and converts each into a bloom player displaying the indicated book.
+and converts each into a BloomPlayerControls displaying the indicated book.

 ## Development